 Interest.
 Interest is charged on taxes not paid by the due date, even if an extension of time to file is granted.
-Interest is also charged on penalties imposed for failure to file, negligence, fraud, gross valuation overstatement, and substantial understatement of tax from the due date (including extensions) to the date of payment.
+Interest is also charged on penalties imposed for failure to file, negligence, fraud, substantial valuation misstatements, substantial understatements of tax, and reportable transaction understatements; the interest is charged from the due date (including extensions) to the date of payment.
 The interest charge is figured at a rate determined under section 6621.

 Late filing penalty.
-A penalty may be charged if (a) the return is filed after the due date (including extensions), or (b) the return does not show all the information required, unless each failure is due to reasonable cause.
-If the failure is due to reasonable cause, attach an explanation to the return.
-If no taxes are due, the penalty is \$50 for each month or part of a month (up to 5 months) the return is late or does not include the required information, multiplied by the total number of persons who were residual interest holders in the REMIC during any part of the REMIC's tax year for which the return is due.
-If tax is due, the penalty is the amount stated above plus 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax, or if the return is more than 60 days late, a \$100 minimum or the balance of tax due on the return, whichever is smaller.
+A penalty may be charged if the return is filed after the due date (including extensions) or the return does not show all the information required, unless each failure is due to reasonable cause.
+If you receive a notice about penalty and interest after you file this return, send us an explanation and we will determine if you meet reasonable-cause criteria.
+Do not attach an explanation when you file your return.
+If no taxes are due, the penalty is \$195 for each month or part of a month (up to 12 months) the return is late or does not include the required information, multiplied by the total number of persons who were residual interest holders in the REMIC during any part of the REMIC's tax year for which the return is due.
+If tax is due, the penalty is the amount stated above plus 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax, or if the return is more than 60 days late, a \$135 minimum or the balance of tax due on the return, whichever is smaller.